LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 ---
-title: "Getting started with git"
+title: "Getting started with Git"
-teaching: 20
+teaching: 25
 exercises: 0
 questions:
 - "What are repositories and how are they created?"
 - "What do `add` and `commit` mean?"
 - "How do I check the status of my repository?"
 objectives:
-- "create a git repository"
+- "create a Git repository"
-- "track changes to files using the git repository"
+- "track changes to files using the Git repository"
-- "query the current status of the git repository"
+- "query the current status of the Git repository"
 keypoints:
 - "When you initialize a Git repository in a directory, Git starts tracking the changes you make inside that directory."
 - "This tracking creates a history of the way the files have changed over time."